Beds available now! Call for same-day admission.

 Types of Benzodiazepines

-All benzodiazepines have certain characteristics in common; for example, they are all central nervous system depressants and Schedule IV controlled substances.
+All benzodiazepines have certain characteristics in common.
+For example, they are all CNS depressants and Schedule IV controlled substances.
 However, each drug has certain factors that make it unique among other benzodiazepines.

 BenzoXanaxKlonopinValiumAtivanLibriumRestoril